Elves Falath EVO: Is It Worth Your Attention (and Money)?

 Elves Falath EVO vs. Canyon Aeroad

-But all these features must affect weight because more material is used, right?
+But all these features must increase weight because more material is used.
 Yes.
 The frame weighs 1105g in size 54 (XL).

-For comparison, Canyon Aeroad CF SLX weighs 990g.
+For comparison, the Canyon Aeroad CF SLX weighs 990g.

 Tire Clearance

-Elves Falath EVO has a massive tire clearance of up to 32mm tire clearance*, offering you greater versatility and a smoother ride.
+The Elves Falath EVO offers up to 32mm of tire clearance, providing greater versatility and a smoother ride.

 But you shouldn’t forget that the frontal area increases with wider tires, and depending on the rim width, you get a worse tire-rim transition.
-These will probably result in the aerodynamic drag coefficient (CdA).
+These will increase the aerodynamic drag coefficient (CdA).
 You can watch this video for more information.

 Some aero bikes even use a combination of 25mm tires in the front and 28mm in the rear.
 Many of them still use only 25mm tires.